dotnet/AspNetCore.Docs/aspnetcore/migration/mvc.md

 ## Configure the site to use MVC

-* By default, the ASP.NET Core metapackage is added to the project, called `Microsoft.AspNetCore.All`.
+* When targeting ASP.NET Core, the ASP.NET Core metapackage is added to the project, called `Microsoft.AspNetCore.All` by default.
 This package contains packages like `Microsoft.AspNetCore.Mvc` and `Microsoft.AspNetCore.StaticFiles`.
+If targeting ASP.NET Framework, package references need to be listed individually in the `.csproj` file.

   `Microsoft.AspNetCore.Mvc` is the ASP.NET Core MVC framework. `Microsoft.AspNetCore.StaticFiles` is the static file handler.
 The ASP.NET Core runtime is modular, and you must explicitly opt in to serve static files (see [Work with static files](../fundamentals/static-files.md)).